 Why yes, she had seen Albert Namatjira many times wandering around the town…and though she had never before had call to speak to him (perish the thought!) in the street, she might now “commission” him to do a painting for her.

-“Albert!” she called again, her gloved hand holding a delicate balance on her purse.
+“Albert!”
+Janet called again, her gloved hand holding a delicate balance on her purse.

 “Yes missus?”
-Albert tipped his hat politely, while his eyes searched her face and demeanor for meanings, for here was “THE bank manager’s wife” accosting him in the street!
+Albert tipped his hat politely, while his eyes searched Janet’s face and demeanor for meanings, for here was “THE bank manager’s wife” accosting him in the street!

 “Albert, I saw last week, a painting by you of Mount Sonder.
 I would like to purchase that painting”.
 She paused and snapped open her purse and took out a twenty pound note which, Albert intued, must have been put aside for just this action and moment..
 “Now, all I am prepared to pay is twenty pounds”.

 Albert shook his head wearily and sighed.
-He then spoke to her in his ‘mock-english’ voice;
+He then spoke to her in his ‘mocking-English’ voice;

 “You go along New South Wales (a pause).
-You go along gallery of Anthony Horden (pause)you see Albert.
-Namatjira painting there ; one hundred and twenty five guineas. some smaller, one hundred guineas.
-You say : ‘That nice painting, I like, I give twenty quid? ‘ no, him price you pay what Anthony Horden say.”
+You go along gallery of Anthony Horden (pause) you see Albert Namatjira painting there ; one hundred and twenty five guineas. some smaller, one hundred guineas.
+You say : ‘That nice painting, I like, I give twenty quid? ‘ no, no..him price you pay what Anthony Horden say.”

 Albert stopped there.
-He looked at the woman; she turned her head shamefully aside, her lips pinched together.
-Albert nodded his head , for here was the weakness in the chain.
-The Achilles Heel of the colonial white-man, the rock from which they will fall ; insatiable greed!… and failing to attain their desire; a swift descent into begging, for that is the soft underbelly of a haughty middle-class.
+He looked at the woman; she turned her head shamefully aside, this was the evidence of the remnant of Janet’s sensitive side..the instinctive knowing that she was trying to take the man down in snobbery and monetary fairness…her lips pinched together.
+Albert nodded his head , for here was the weakness in the chain, the Achilles Heel of the colonial white-man, the rock from which they will fall ; insatiable greed!… and failing to attain their desire; a swift descent into begging, for that is the soft underbelly of a haughty middle-class.

 Nonetheless, as an individual, Albert could feel for the wretched woman, being fully aware of the structure of white-man’s society, he could see the shame the woman now endured.
-He could picture the build-up to her approaching him in the street like she did, the desire for a painting, not, as he was aware, for its artistic merit, but for the social status it gave.
-The contrived “assimilation”, the act of contrition unspoken, undemanded. uncommitted! that was bestowed upon those that “owned” a work by the aboriginal artist, a “veil” which, hung on the wall, would mask the abyss between their world and that of “the others”.
-It was this sad weakness in her that Albert turned from in sympathy.
-She touched his sleeve as he turned.
+He could picture the build-up to Janet approaching him in the street like she did, the desire for a painting, not, as he was aware, for its artistic merit, but for the social status it gave.
+The contrived “assimilation”, the act of contrition unspoken, undemanded, uncommitted, that was bestowed upon those of that higher social status that “owned” a work by the aboriginal artist, a “veil” which, hung on the wall, would mask the abyss between their world and that of “the others”.
+It was this sad weakness in Janet that Albert turned from in sympathy.
+Janet touched his sleeve as he turned.

-“Albert…Mr Namatjira.” she spoke softly, with a haughty pleading tone…could you then paint me a landscape of the Macdonnell Ranges?”
+“Albert…Mr Namatjira.” she spoke softly, with a now less haughty pleading tone…could you then paint me a landscape of the Macdonnell Ranges?”

-Albert turned his eyes to where Jean still held his sleeve.
+Albert turned his eyes to where Janet still held his sleeve.
 Her eyes followed, they both stood transfixed for the moment, then she quickly pulled her hand back to clutch her purse.

-“I will,” Albert said, looking into Jean’s eyes, “But I want the money in advance.”
+“I will,” Albert said, looking into Janet’s eyes, “But I want the money in advance.”

 “How much?”
-Jean asked nervously, “I….I only have..my husband doesn’t think..I…” she ran out of words.
+Janet asked nervously, “I….I only have..my husband doesn’t think..I…” she ran out of words.
 Albert stared hard at the woman…one eye flickered a little.

-“You what! well there’s twenty pounds (he always used the correct name for currency) gone on a bender for Albert and his tribe!….AND, fat chance of you ever getting a painting from him!”
-Jean’s husband railed at her when she told him of her purchase.
+“You what! well there’s twenty pounds (Janet’s husband always used the correct name for currency) gone on a bender for Albert and his tribe!….AND, fat chance of you ever getting a painting from him!”
+Janet’s husband railed at her when she told him of her purchase.